 If you would like to continue your walking in the area then you could pick up the Midshires Way which runs past the reservoir.
 You could actually start the walk from nearby Buxton and follow the Midshires Way to Shining Tor from there.
 The Errwood Reservoir and Fernilee Reservoir Walk also starts from the same location.

-|Shutlingsloe||3 miles (5 km)||Enjoy fabulous views over Cheshire on this climb to Shutlingsloe Hill in the Peak District.
 The walk starts from the Trentabank Reservoir car park and follows a footpath through Macclesfield Forest to Shutlingsloe, passing Nessit Hill on the way.
 There is quite a steep path to the 506 m (1,660 ft) summit but you will be rewarded with splendid views of the surrounding Peak District scenery.
+At the summit you will find a toposcope detailing all the landmarks visible from the viewpoint.
+This includes Shining Tor and the famous large dish of the radio telescope at Joddrell Bank.
 You can return on the same path or descend to Wildboarclough and return on country lanes to make it a circular walk.

 Highlights on the walk include nice woodland trails through the conifer forest and views over Trentabank Reservoir with its heronry and interesting plantlife.

 It's easy to extend your walking in this lovely area.
 You could head west from the car park to Ridegate Reservoir and pick up the Gritstone Trail and follow it to the excellent Tegg's Nose Country Park.
 View Full Details>>

 |This is a splendid walk along canals and through wonderful Shropshire and Cheshire countryside from Grindley Brook, near Whitchurch, to Mow Cop near Congleton.

 |Travel through Staffordshire, Cheshire, Derbyshire, Worcestershire and enjoy canals, lakes, country parks and a series of pretty towns and villages.
 Highlights on the walk include lovely views of the popular Blithfield Reservoir and the Caldon Canal.
 View Full Details>>

 |Enjoy a series of woodland trails in this country park and nature reserve in Ellesmere Port.
 In the park you'll find ancient woodland of oak and silver birch and a wide variety of birdlife.
 View Full Details>>

 |Explore the extensive, National Trust owned Styal Estate on this walk in Wilmslow, Cheshire.
 You can stroll along the River Bollin, through the peaceful woodland to the pretty Styal village.
 The cottages and barns of the village were built in the 1820s for the workers at Quarry Bank Mill.
 The cotton mill was built in 1784, and powered by Europe's most powerful working waterwheel on the banks of the River Bollin.
 Experts at the mill will provide you with an excellent history of the cotton industry and workings and machinery of the mill.

 You can also enjoy a stroll through the beautiful Quarry Bank gardens with caves, cliffs, trees, rhododendrons, a glasshouse and views across the river to the mill.
 View Full Details>>

 |This lovely country park in Macclesfield has splendid views of the Peak District National Park and the Cheshire plain.
 You can also see Macclesfield Forest, the summit of Shutlingsloe (the second highest point in Cheshire), the Telecoms Tower on Sutton Common and the Macclesfield Canal.
 This circular walk starts at the car park at the northern end of the park and heads south to the viewpoints.
 At the southern end you'll descend to Teggsnose Wood, Tegg's Nose Reservoir and Bottoms Reservoir.
 There's some nice waterside trails to try here before returning to the car park on other footpaths on the eastern side of the park.

 The landscape includes meadow, moorland and woodland while there is also a waterside section aroung Tegg's Nose Reservoir.
 The park has a very good Visitors Centre where you can find out details of the cycle and walking routes in the park.
 Click here to see the Tegg's Nose to Parkgate cycle route details.

 The Gritstone Trail walking route also runs through the park so there is scope for continuing your walk.
 Macclesfield Forest and Trentabank Reservoir lie just to the east where you will find more good walking trails.
 View Full Details>>

 |Explore this beautiful section of the Dane Valley and enjoy rivers, old stone bridges and waterfalls on this lovely walk in the Peak District.

 Three Shires Head is a point on Axe Edge Moor where the counties of Cheshire, Derbyshire and Staffordshire meet.
 Here you will find a Grade II-listed packhorse bridge over the River Dane.
 The bridge is thought to have been constructed in the 18th century.
 It's a delightful area with a number of small waterfalls and the surrounding Peak District scenery to enjoy.